Should You Work Out When You are Sick?

 Listen to Your Body

 If you feel run down and need the rest, take it.
 A few skipped days won't drastically decrease performance.
-However, if you do go to the gym, keep these things in mind:
+However, if you do go workout, keep these things in mind:

 - A workout while sick should generally be lower intensity and shorter in duration than normal